 I specialize in storytelling: online, onstage and on the printed page.
 Strategic storytelling is a powerful way to convey a message, and I do it effectively in any medium.

 I use storytelling as a tool to educate and engage, strategically wrapping facts and data in personal stories that bring them to life, generate empathy and make a lasting impact.
 I’m honored that people feel comfortable telling me their personal stories, like those I’ve shared in my series on the lives of transgender people and the positive impact of the Affordable Care Act.
+I frequently tell the stories of people who are visually impaired, and those who work with them, for American Foundation for the Blind and American Printing House for the Blind.

 I’m comfortable talking about any topic, too.
 My on-camera experience includes moderating TEDMED Great Challenges panels.
 I’ve also been a guest on many radio shows including the nationally syndicated ‘To the Point.’